St. Lawrence University students have the opportunity to spend the semester or academic year at Trent University, in Peterborough, Ontario, Canada.

-- Direct enroll at Trent University
+- Directly enroll in courses with degree-seeking students at Trent University

-- Live in student Residential Colleges
+- Live in residential colleges

 Students may take any subject offered at Trent University, as long as the student is qualified and the subject receives prior approval by the appropriate SLU department chair and by the appropriate Trent faculty person.

-You can view courses by department on the Trent website.
+You can view courses by department on the Trent University website.
 You must meet all course pre-requisites to be eligible to enroll.